singlecla/singlecla/README.md

 fork-to-sign contributor licensing agreement for all pull-request-driven projects

+Users fork this repo under their own accounts.
+The original project repository is <https://github.com/singlecla/singlecla>.

 You can:

 - [Read the terms for yourself.](./cla.md)  If something doesn't make sense, [that's the terms' fault, not yours](https://flippedform.com).